 10% of surveyed c-suite executives claimed that their businesses spent more than $1 million on GDPR compliance.
 When combined with the costs of remaining compliant to other regulations as well as internal corporate requirements, compliance costs can be a burden.
 Often, a business might have to juggle compliance with GDPR, SOC 2, PCI DSS, and the HIPAA.
-This requires them to invest in the right tools to achieve compliance, as well as creating ad hoc policies and procedures.
+This requires them to invest in the right tools to achieve and implement compliance, as well as creating ad hoc policies and procedures.

 Sadly, all these efforts will be in vain as long as compliance isn’t part of your company’s culture.
 Since your workforce will aid in the day to day compliance of your business, it is ideal to have all hands on deck compliance-wise.
 Otherwise, you risk dire consequences, such as hefty non-compliance fines, losing corporate data, and high customer churn rates.

 Here is how you should build a culture of compliance in your workforce:

 Organizational leaders set the tone for company culture.
 Employees are often more inclined to follow the lead of c-suite executives.
 For instance, SOC 2 requires you to follow the five trust service principles of upholding the highest levels of data availability, security, processing integrity, privacy, and confidentiality.
 If a leader is busy breaching the privacy of clients’ data, employees won’t feel that doing this is a big deal.